GoogleCloudPlatform/podcast/site/content/post/episode-62-cloud-spanner-with-deepti-srivastava/index.md

 FRANCESC: So if you have any cool software that you think could do it better than everything else, go.
 Go for it.

 MARK: Yeah.
-And it's worth noting, too, right-- so specifically we'll link to the page-- but you can sign up for basically a Google Cloud Platform trial account, if you want to try it out.
+And it's worth noting, too, right-- so specifically we'll link to the page-- but you can sign up for basically a Google Cloud trial account, if you want to try it out.
 And there is a process there if you end up using more than the $300 that you get with free trial, and you're working on this, and you want more credits, there is a form there that you can apply for as well to get some extra credits so you can keep working on what you're working on.

 FRANCESC: Cool.
 So I guess it's time to go chat with Deepti about Cloud Spanner.